google/mathsteps/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to * what email should we use ?
-TODO *
+Please report unacceptable behavior to *TODO: email*

 ### overview of how (and why) we built mathsteps

-- link to blog post TODO
+- *TODO: link to blog post*

 ### mathJS expression trees